chef/automate/components/docs-chef-io/content/automate/ha_add_nodes_to_the_deployment.md

 Once the command executes, it will add the supplied nodes to your automate setup.
 The changes might take a while.

-- Make sure to update your load-balancer configuration with the IP address of the new node.
-For reference, check the [Load Balancer Configuration page](/automate/loadbalancer_configuration/)
+- Make sure to update your load balancer configuration with the IP address of the new node.
+For reference, check [Load Balancer Configuration page](/automate/loadbalancer_configuration/)

 {{< note >}}